Little Corn Island Backpacking: Everything You Need to Know

 For after hours there’s a very elusive bar called Happy Hut that has random opening hours.
 It could be shut, or it could be open till sunrise pumping out reggae hits like we found out one night.

+Be sure to explore the beaches of Little Corn.
 One night we went down to the private coves to cook a bonfire dinner and stumbled across a HUGE sea turtle laying her eggs.
-According to locals this was an extremely rare sight, but they’re around.
+We were careful to only observe from a distance and let her do her thing, only once in a while creeping a little closer to get a glimpse of this magnificent animal.
+After a couple of hours of digging, laying and hiding she finally waddled off the the ocean and swam away into the night.
+According to locals this was an extremely rare sight, but they are around.

 For the more adventurous type the island also offers some amazing snorkeling and diving.
 You can get your open water certificate at a number of schools for just under $300, or take some of the more advanced courses/dives.
 If you’re not qualified, or short on money, there’s also fishing trips or snorkeling to the reefs that start at $20.
 If you’re even poorer, like us, you can rent a snorkel mask and flippers for $2.50 for 6 hours at some of the dive shops.
 Or if you want an authentic experience make friends with a local fisherman who will take you out fishing in exchange for a buddy to share a bottle of rum with.

 You’re on an island of less than 2000 people, so there’s not much that stays a secret.
-People are respectful and expect the same.
-Don’t get caught breaking the rules or being a tool.
+People are respectful and expect the same, so don’t get caught breaking the rules or being a tool.
+Because the island is small it also means people won’t hassle you and it’s safe to walk about at night.
+As always, exercise caution and have your wits about you.

-Also be aware of territorial dogs.
+Also be aware of the territorial dogs.
 I stumbled into the wrong area one day and ended up with a decent bite on the ankle.
-A few worried minutes later i was relieved to discover that Little Corn has been rabies free since 2003, but it still freaks you out a bit when you’re waiting out that first week to see if you’re the one exception.
+A few worried minutes later I was relieved to discover that Little Corn has been rabies free since 2003, but it still freaks you out a bit when you’re waiting out that first week to see if you’re the one exception.
+There’s no need to be nervous, but a decent travel insurance goes a long way to ease the mind.

-Other than that it’s all happy days and relaxing nights ahead for the Little Corn Island traveler!
+Other than that it’s all happy days and relaxing nights ahead on your travel to Little Corn Island!

 Secluded beaches means tanning that white butt!